kworkflow/kworkflow/documentation/man/features/mail.rst

   Same as ``--local`` but in the global scope.

 -f, \--force:
-  Forces the configurations to be added, regardles of conflicts with the current values already set in the system.
+  Forces the configurations to be added, regardless of conflicts with the current values already set in the system.
+Implies ``--no-interactive``.

 -v, \--verify:
   Verify that all the settings needed are set and valid.